kehantan/labbook/docs/virus/harvest.rst

     Be careful when aliquote to not disturb the sediments.

+    *Note:* 500 uL for each microcentrifuge tube is the initial protocol.
+I think aliquote it in an even smaller volume like 250 uL makes more sense in terms of reducing the virus wasted.

 #.
 Seal the microcentrifuge tube with parafilm.
 #.
 Snap freeze the microcentrifuge tube by submerge into liquid nitrogen for about a minute.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.